remjx/coindrop/.github/ISSUE_TEMPLATE/new_payment_method.md

 ---
 name: New payment method request
-about: Add an app or cryptocurrency to the supported list of payment methods
+about: Add an app or digital asset to the supported list of payment methods
 title: ''
 labels: enhancement
 assignees: markjackson02